dappforce/subsocial-docs/docs/basics/tokenomics/Token-economics.md

 ## Demand – who will want the Subsocial token?

 Participants within the Subsocial ecosystem will need to acquire Subsocial tokens in order to interact with the platform.
-The following list outlines typical groups of people who will want tokens.
+The following list outlines typical groups of people who will want tokens:

-- Users will be required to spend tokens to perform transactions, or possibly to stake in order to get some free transactions everyday
+- Users will be required to spend tokens to perform transactions, or burn tokens to generate energy(NRG) to perform transactions
+- Developers of applications that wish to improve the UX of their application by paying the token fees for their users
 - Content creators can use tokens to get their content promoted
 - People who want to participate in governance need tokens (this is to shape the development of the Subsocial ecosystem in a decentralized way)
 - Users who want to get access to special content (private spaces)
 - Collators need tokens to run a collator node for the Subsocial parachain
+- Staking to collators
 - Users who wish to purchase social tokens may need Subsocial tokens
+- Staking to creators *(this idea is not finalized)*

 ## Supply – who will be rewarded by the network?